laravel/docs/helpers.md

 <a name="method-array-pull"></a>
 #### `array_pull()` {#collection-method}

-The `array_pull` method returns and removes a key / value pair from the array:
+The `array_pull` function returns and removes a key / value pair from the array:

     $array = ['name' => 'Desk', 'price' => 100];